dustinpoissant/ElJS/README.md

 "Custom Elements are coming, Custom Elements are coming".

-For 3+ years we have listened to the "experts" telling us that ES6 is coming... but it's not.
+For 3+ years we have listened to the "experts" tell us that ES6 is coming... **but it's not**.
 Even when ES6 does come... what do we do about old browsers?
 We will have to:

 1. Write our fancy code in ES6.
 2. Compile to ES5 using Babel